 The contents in this document do not create any regulatory framework and complying with it is not mandatory nor binding with respect to HR Service providers and/or their clients.
-The WEC shall not be relied upon to enforce the guidance provided in this document with respect to its members.
+In addition, we've added a few references following the publication of the guide to recruitment by the CNIL1 (French supervisory authority), officially published in 2023.
+The World Employment Confederation (WEC) shall not be relied upon to enforce the guidance provided in this document with respect to its members.

 All WEC members are liable for their own decisions, actions, and omissions.
-While the World Employment Confederation (WEC) endeavours to ensure that the information contained in this document is accurate at the time of publication, the WEC does not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained in this document, nor does the WEC accept any responsibility or liability for any action or inaction taken by our members or third parties on the basis of the guidance contained herein.
+While the WEC endeavours to ensure that the information contained in this document is accurate at the time of publication, the WEC does not accept any responsibility or liability for the accuracy, content, completeness, legality, or reliability of the information contained in this document, nor does the WEC accept any responsibility or liability for any action or inaction taken by our members or third parties on the basis of the guidance contained herein.